 I did love the complex flavors and textures in the yellow mole stew however, and set about to make an easier version.
 The recipe below uses similar ingredients, but uses a mole spice blend instead of the fresh roasted chile peppers.

 I grow the Peruvian aji amarillo pepper on our farm and it is a beautiful yellow color with a bright complex flavor.
 The problem is, the aji amarillo pepper is also very spicy.
 In fact,it is considered to be four to twenty times hotter than a jalapeno.

 That is not a problem of course, if you enjoy spicy foods, but it does detract from the subtle chocolatey warmth and sweetness of the mole spice blend flavors in this particular stew.

-If you want to try it with the aji amarillo, you can get the aji blend here. (if you order it from us however, let me know so I can make it just the pure aji).
+If you want to try it with the aji amarillo blend, you can get the aji blend here.
 If you use it in the recipe below, add 1 tsp aji spice and back off of the mole spice blend from 3 tsp to 2 tsp.
 Just know that the aji blend is very hot!

 Low Carb Yellow Chicken Mole with Chayote Squash